thakursaurabh1998/currency-converter/README.md

 -   There is some issue with ant-design which I wasn't able to solve.
 During build process ant-design wasn't able to prune the components not used in the client app, I dug and found that there is some issue in tree shaking during build.

 -   There can be separate api for searching a country and another api to fetch the data in detail.
 This will help us to use an npm package of countries list (which can result in fast search) rather than calling the external service to search for a country name.

+-   Login page is mobile responsive but the currency converter page isn't.

 ## Environment variables